 Therapy for addictions and unhelpful habits

 The first step in the recovery of addictions is to first admit you have a problem, then do something about it.
 I have seen many individuals over the years in Oxfordshire that say they are not alcoholics.
 For example, if you don’t need to drink when you wake up in the morning.
 You may not see drinking a bottle of vodka or several bottles of wine in an evening as a problem.
 Or you say you only have one spliff in an evening.
 But try as you may, if you attempt to give up the addictions, you can’t.

-First of all, a person who experiences trouble controlling their alcohol consumption is not necessarily an alcoholic.
-But a person whose subconscious mind is controlling the habit for them.
+First of all, a person who experiences trouble controlling their alcohol consumption is not necessarily addicted to the substance alcoholic.
+But they could be a person whose subconscious mind is controlling the habit for them.

 Most importantly, addictions drive the need for the substance or action.
 This motivation is part of our genetic brain makeup.
 We are in pursuit of the good feelings and the rush of dopamine we get in anticipation of the substance or act.
 The purpose of our brains doing this is to motivate us to hunt, eat, procreate and survive.
 Therefore the downside is that our subconscious when it creates that shortcut also includes substances or behaviours that can if in taken or pursued in large quantities can be highly dangerous.

 Some people drink to forget a problem, to mask pain or stress. likewise, some may have noticed that there are times when they have decided not to drink alcohol anymore, or maybe cut back on socialising.
 They may have noticed that as soon as they have decided to make changes, the urge to drink just seems to get worse.
 Again this is the subconscious mind-controlling the habit.

 Using Solution Focused Therapy for addictions